bigbluebutton/bbb-install/README.md

 # bbb-install

 Want to setup your own [BigBlueButton 2.0-beta](http://docs.bigbluebutton.org/2.0/20overview.html) on a server that meets the [minimal server requirements](http://docs.bigbluebutton.org/install/install.html#minimum-server-requirements)?
-If your server is accessible by an external IP address without a firewall, then you can install BigBlueButton 2.0 with a single command
+If your server is not behind a firewall (and don't worry if so, you just need to open some ports on the firewall as described later in this page), then you can install BigBlueButton 2.0 with a single command

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-200
 ~~~

-After it runs (takes about 15 minutes depending on your server's internet connection), you'll see a confirmation message that BigBlueButton 2.0 is running and listening on the server's external IP address.
+This will take about 15 minutes (depending on your server's internet connection).
+After it finishes, you'll see a confirmation message that BigBlueButton 2.0 is running and listening on the server's external IP address.
+The script also installs the bbb-api demos so you can immediately try out the server.

 ~~~
 # Warning: The API demos are installed and accessible from: